 Tenured, tenure-track, and research faculty at U.S. academic institutions are eligible to apply.
 Before applying, applicants should review the foundation's indirect cost policy and verify that their institution will comply with the policy.
 There is no restriction on the number of applications from any institution.
 Researchers should apply individually through this portal.
-Institutional endorsement is not part of this pre-application process.
-No budgets or sign-offs from offices of sponsored projects are required as part of the pre-application.
+No budgets or sign-offs from offices of sponsored projects are required as part of the application.

 Scientific and Technical Scope

 The major classes of materials of interest to EPiQS are: